uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-config/sc-oss.md

 ### Refreshing Application Configuration at Scale with Cloud Bus

-Until now you have been notifying your application to pickup new configuration by POSTing to the `/refresh` endpoint.
+Until now you have been notifying your application to pick up new configuration by POSTing to the `/refresh` endpoint.

-When running several instances of your application this poses several problems:
+When running several instances of your application, this poses several problems:

 * Refreshing each individual instance is time consuming and too much overhead
 * When running on Cloud Foundry you don't have control over which instances you hit when sending the POST request due to load balancing provided by the `router`